-On the 11th of March 2020, the World Health Organization (WHO) confirmed that the spread of Covid-19 was now at a Pandemic stage.
+On March 11, 2020, the World Health Organization (WHO) confirmed that the spread of Covid-19 was now at a Pandemic stage.

 WHO Chief Dr Tedros Adhanom Ghebreyesus said that, despite labelling the virus as a pandemic, their advice remains the same to countries trying to combat it.

 He said that governments have to “strike a fine balance between protecting health, minimising disruption and respecting human rights” but also that “to do the right things with calm and protect the citizens of the world [is] doable.”

 There is no evidence as of yet that the Covid-19 strain is airborne.

 The official advice states that the virus can only be spread via close contact – e.g., spending 15 minutes or more within 13-foot of somebody who is infected.

 The best way to protect yourself from the spread of Covid-19 is to ensure catch your sneezes and coughs in tissues that you immediately dispose of, as well regularly washing your hands to combat the chances of the virus lingering on surfaces you may touch.

 But above all, remember to stay calm and vigilant – and if you feel like you may have contracted the virus then contact your national health service via phone and seek their advice on self-isolation and treatment.